BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 # Horus X10S OpenTX
 This repository contains the SD Card contents from my Horus X10S with OpenTX.
 It can be used as a reference or base for setting up your own models.
 It also contains the .otx file for Companion 2.2.4 with my models and settings.
 SD Card folder "BRAIN2" contains the script necessary for Brain2 + OpenTX Integration.
+Everything here in the readme assumes you already have OpenTX 2.2.4 installed on your radio.

 # Info About My Radio
 -I have moved and replaced switches with different ones.
 Throttle hold switch has been replaced with a 3-position switch instead of 2-position, similar to what the Vbar Control has.
 This lets me use autorotation bailout with Brain2.